FateMeetsLuck/dmildew/README.md

 * Implement ES6 destructuring declaration and assignments of arrays and objects into variables.
 * Bind classes with one line of code with mixins and template metaprogramming.
 * Write a more complete and robust standard library for the scripting language.
-* Allow super keyword to be used to call base class methods other than the constructor
+* Allow super keyword to be used to call base class methods other than the constructor.
-* Allow unicode support for source code text
+* Allow unicode support for source code text.
+* Reduce parse tree to bytecode.
+* Allow for yield keyword through fibers.